Wave packet dynamics in parabolic optical lattices: From Bloch oscillations to long-range dynamical tunneling: Acknowledgments

 \section{Acknowledgments}

 {U.A.~thanks the Deutscher Akademischer Austauschdienst (DAAD) for support through a doctoral research grant and Paderborn University for support via the Doctoral Scholarship 2024.
-M.H.~has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project No.~397122187.}
+M.H.~has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project No.~397122187.
+We acknowledge support for the publication costs by the Open Access Publication Fund of Paderborn University.}